10 Best Website Layout Ideas

 Sidebars can also contain content other than—or in addition to—a menu, such as social media links, contact information, or anything else you want visitors to find easily.

 This layout is mostly chosen when site owners are seeking a way to sell a product or service.
 Building an emotional connection with users, they entice them into buying it and raise product awareness.

 To reach the goal, use a high-quality photo, image, or illustration and be selective about typography that accompanies it.

 This pattern makes content easy to scan, complementing most users’ reading behavior that resembles the “F” letter.
 It enables the designer to quickly communicate the purpose of the page to readers.

 The F-shaped pattern will help you achieve a good visual hierarchy, contributing to your site’s readability and usability.
 It’s extremely useful for blogs, online magazines, news portals, and other sites loaded with information.

 Also based on reading behavior patterns, it is about scanning a page rather reading it.
-That’ why it’s quite common for landing pages.
+That’ why it’s quite common for landing pages in the examples of user-centered design.
 Mimicking viewers’ eyes move, it represents a great conversion driver.

 Note: if there’s much text in your content copy, this layout won’t do you a good turn as it is not suitable in this case.
 It’s better to choose another one instead.